Jonathan2k19/bgc/src/bgc_part_0400_pointers.md

 pointers to that house, and both are equally good at getting you to the house itself.

-In the case of a function call. one of the copies is stored in a pointer variable out in the calling scope, and the other is stored in a pointer variable that is the parameter of the function.
+In the case of a function call, one of the copies is stored in a pointer variable out in the calling scope, and the other is stored in a pointer variable that is the parameter of the function.